ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 <info-box info=""> This feature is provided through the <a href="https://www.npmjs.com/package/ckeditor4-angular"><code>ckeditor4-angular</code> npm package</a>.
 </info-box>

 CKEditor offers native Angular integration through `CKEditor` Angular component.
 It provides deep integration of CKEditor and Angular that lets you use the native features of CKEditor inside Angular component.
-The `CKEditor` Angular component is compatible with Angular versions 2.0+.
+The `CKEditor` Angular component is compatible with Angular versions 2.0 and later.

 ## Basic Usage